Glossary and Definitions ...

 In an urban area (such as Airdrie), the LDU can indicate a city block, a single building, a complex of buildings or a high-volume mail receiver (such as a payment processor).
 Since there are so many possibile LDUs, we only show the 'FSA'.

 - A portmanteau is the forming of a linguistic combination or contraction by taking two (or more) words, their sound and the meaning of those words to create a new word.
-For example, smoke and fog becomes smog.
+For example, guess and estimate becomes guesstimate.
 An explanation of Airdrie can be found under Toponymy (see below).

 - Quinquennial Census